 – Complete access to analytics about your business, including Google Analytics data, a powerful dashboard, and much more.

-– A mobile app that lets you seamlessly fulfill orders, email or call your customers, etc.
+– A mobile app that lets you deal with orders fulfillment, email or call your customers, etc.

 – And last but not least, 24/7 customer support for any help you may need navigating through your experience.

-One of the best Shopify benefits for small businesses is their Lite microservice.
+One of the best Shopify benefits for small businesses is their Starter microservice.
 Ultimately, Shopify gives an affordable solution to those who already own a website but are missing that “Buy” button.
-It can give you a shopping cart page, payment processing options, and much more.
-You can learn more about Shopify Lite here.
+It can give you a shopping cart page, payment processing options, and more.
+You can learn more about Shopify Starter here.

 Whether you’re already a Shopify merchant or you’re looking to start your brand new online shop, you should know the answer to “what is Shopify Plus?”
 So, Shopify Plus is Shopify’s enterprise-grade platform.
 This upgrade is perfect for businesses generating over half a million dollars in annual revenue or businesses looking to scale and take over their markets.